Flags

 Check the examples directory to look for ways to combine these operators.

-Next, we'll learn how to define flags in your Rargs scripts.
+Next, we'll learn how to use additional features of the framework in your Rargs scripts.